 Global warming is increasingly affecting nature and our environment.
 But that's not all.
-Warmer temperatures also have a direct impact on our behavior.
-For the first time, a connection between global warming and our sexual behavior has now been scientifically proven.
+Warmer temperatures are also having a direct impact on our behaviour.
+For the first time, a connection between global warming and our sexual behaviour has now been scientifically proven.

 Europe is experiencing the warmest start to spring since weather records began.
 However, the above-average temperatures not only have an effect on nature and the environment, but also on ourselves.
 The casual dating platform Titt4Tat has noticed a trend and got to the bottom of it together with an endocrinologist.